minio/operator/UPGRADE.md

 minio/operator image or your private registry image.

+v4.3.9 - v4.4.0
+---
+Support for Prometheus ServiceMonitor is removed.
+Using ServiceMonitor to configure prometheus endpoints will lead to duplicate metrics.
+The alternate approach is to use Prometheus [AdditionalScrapeConfigs] https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/additional-scrape-config.md.
+This can be enabled by setting `prometheusOperator: true` on the tenant.
+Once this is configured, MinIO Operator will create the additional configuration for the tenant.
+If the prometheus is running on a particular namespace, `PROMETHEUS_NAMESPACE` can be set accordingly.

 v4.2.3 - v4.2.4
 ---
 In this version we started running the MinIO pods as `non-root` to increase security in the MinIO deployment, however